LeAlchemist/website/README.md

-#Portfolio Website
+# Portfolio Website

-##What is the purpose of this site?
+## What is the purpose of this site?
 The purpose for this site is to present projects that I have worked in forward

-##What did I use for this site?
+## What did I use for this site?
--Svelte/SvelteKit
+- Svelte/SvelteKit
--Tailwindcss
+- Tailwindcss
--Tailwincss-Spring
+- Tailwincss-Spring
--MDSVEX
+- MDSVEX